-Striped Bass Season Opens Saturday April 15th...Trout Stockings Are Fully Underway
+Striped Bass Season Opens Monday April 15th...Trout Stockings Are Fully Underway

 Posted by Joe Wolf on

 Striped Bass season opens April 15.
 Fish are already being caught (and released) out west and are slowly making there way east.
 Most of the fish caught have been schoolies, but there have been a few keepers in the mix.
-Guys have been successful using swimming plugs like a Mag Dartars, Sp Minnows and redfins but using clams will also work.
-Early nseason fish require some patience, but putting in your time can be very rewarding.
+Guys have been successful using swimming plugs like a Sp Minnows or redfins but using clams will also work.
+Early season fish require some patience, but putting in your time can be very rewarding.
 Try fishing the mouths of creeks and rivers as well as some warmer water in shallower areas.
 A couple of days of warmer weather should really "turn the fish on," so get out there and give them a shot.

 On the surf fishing scene: The "surf rats" have taken trips to Manhasset bay to score with Stripers to 33."
 Anglers have been using the usual small plugs,Sp Minnows and redfins.
 Try your favorite lures or possibly a small shad lure or Gulp Bait.